 This question vexes many people, for there is no single approach; no preferred structure, tone or predetermined starting place for your story.

 However, every memoirist should begin by developing a strong theme.
-The theme is the common thread running through your book, the central idea that holds everything together, driving your story forward and allowing your readers access to your mind.
-If you don’t already have a powerful theme, developing it will be among the first things your memoir ghostwriter does.
+The theme is the common thread that runs through your book, the central idea that holds everything together, drives your story forward and allows your readers access to your mind.
+If you don’t already have a powerful theme, developing one will be among the first things your memoir ghostwriter does.

 Once you’ve identified your theme, you can then select your “slice,” the portion of your life story that best illustrates the theme.

 A strong theme plus a carefully selected “slice” can turn a grab bag of stories into a compelling memoir.